 — a long-running obsession with the inclined plane

 Sara’s work has been exhibited on the White House lawn under the Obama administration, at the Victoria & Albert Museum, the DOX Centre for Contemporary Art, The Vitra Design Museum, the Seoul Museum of Art, among other venues, and is held in the permanent collections of the Museum of Modern Art and the Cooper Hewitt Museum.
-She has been a National Fellow at the New America think tank, and her work has been supported by an NEH Public Scholar grant, residencies at Yaddo and the Carey Institute for Global Good, and an Artist Fellowship from the Massachusetts Cultural Council.
-At Olin, she was also the Principal Investigator on a four-year initiative to bring more arts experiences to engineering students and faculty, supported by the Mellon Foundation.
+She has been a National Fellow at the New America think tank, and her work has been supported by an NEH Public Scholar grant, the Graham Foundation, residencies at Yaddo and the Carey Institute for Global Good, and an Artist Fellowship from the Massachusetts Cultural Council.
+Her writing has appeared in Harper’s the New York Times, Wired, Art in America, and other publications.

-More: I live in Cambridge, Mass., with my husband and three children.
-This lecture, followed by this one, remain good summaries of my work.
-Full CV and portfolio.
+I live in Cambridge, Mass., with my husband and three children.

 Sara Hendren